Schild_Still3.jpg

 Twelve-year-old Rosa goes camping with her estranged father in a secluded forest in Belgium after her parents' divorce.
 As they navigate their strained relationship amidst the towering trees, a small, unsettling incident forces them to confront their emotional distance.
 Will they find their way back to each other, or will the forest keep their secrets buried?

-Underneath my Shell tells a delicate and personal story about the complex dynamic between parent and child after a painful divorce.
-The film explores the father-daughter relationship, focusing on 12-year-old Rosa and her father as they navigate life without the mother.
-Through this intimate perspective, the film highlights the emotional impact of divorce on both children and parents, offering a nuanced look at themes of care, sacrifice, and growth.
+Underneath My Shell tells a delicate and personal story about the complex dynamic between parent and child in the aftermath of a painful divorce.
+The film centers on the relationship between twelve-year-old Rosa and her father as they try to navigate a new life without the presence of the mother.
+Through this intimate lens, the story reveals the emotional impact divorce can have on both children and parents, offering a layered exploration of care, sacrifice, and personal growth.

 Linn Vandeborne played the role of Rosa, and Tom Ternest took on the role of the father.
 Two spectacular actors to work with.
 We had a fairly long rehearsal process, which focused primarily on developing the bond between the two.
 Linn has a vivid imagination and doesn’t need much to bring genuine emotions to the surface in the moment.
 It was an incredible experience to see my personal story brought to life by these two amazing talents.

-This film has been an incredible journey, shaped by a passionate and talented team, and I’m so proud of what we’ve created together.
+This film has been an incredible journey, shaped by a passionate and talented team, and I am so proud of what we have created together.